Skip to ma into content

 • Increase of membrane lifespan

-• Incoming goods inspection (in cavern extraction)
+• Incoming goods inspection (in cavern production)

 • Reduction of water or steam consumption (when dissolving the salt)